mlcommons/inference/language/mixtral-8x7b/README.md

-# Reference Implementation for Mixtral-8x7B-v0.1
+# Reference Implementation for Mixtral-8x7B-instruct-v0.1

-**Basic implementation for Mixtral-8x7B-v0.1.
+**Basic implementation for Mixtral-8x7B-instruct-v0.1.
 Few noteworthy items:**

-+ Processing of Validation dataset is not finalized yet.
-Decision on input token lengths is pending
++ Dataset was constructed by randomly sampling from the validation split of 3 datasets, open_orca_gpt4, GSM8k and MBXP.
+5K samples from each one.
 + Streamer for communicating with loadgen has quite some overhead.
 This is only meant to provide functional implementation
 + For custom/optimized implementations of this benchmark it is important to include the :
         - For server scenario, it is necessary to call `lg.FirstTokenComplete(response)` for each query.
 This way the first token will be reported and it's latency will be measured.